NACCC - National Advisory Council on Climate Change

-    The Council will also liaise with the Director of Climate Change and Disaster Department (DCCD) and the Tuvalu Ambassador for Climate Change, as required.
+The Council will also liaise with the Director of Climate Change Department (CCD) and the Tuvalu Ambassador for Climate Change, as required.
 The Council should also consult with representatives of the private sector, NGOs and the community.

 Membership: The National Advisory Council on Climate Change should be constituted by the following representatives: